 2. Social Behaviour

 "A wealth of information creates a poverty of attention" (Herbert Simon, 1977).
 Since 2000, our attention span has fallen from 12 seconds to 8 seconds(2).
-In fact, as students opt for more screen-based activities, their attention span becomes shorter.
-Screen technology causes our brains to change the way they learn and adapt to the environment.
+In fact, as employees opt for more screen-based activities, their attention span becomes shorter.
+Screen technology causes our brains to change the way we learn and adapt to the environment.
 Our malleable brains are "substantially shaped by what we do to them and by the experience of daily life."(3)

 Technology tends to actively interfere with our attention.
 Smartphones, email, and social media generate continuous interruptions throughout our day.
 When content is greater than 10 minutes long a user will likely be interrupted before they finish.

 Videos have become a preferred way to consume content.
 With the increased availability of creation tools, they are replacing text and slide decks.
 What is yet to catch up is the production skills needed for this newer media.
 Pace, screen movement and image quality are just a few considerations that impact effectiveness.